Aariyan-Kumar/Mega_Blog/README.md

 ## Contribution
 Contributions are welcome!
 Please fork the repository and create a pull request for any changes you'd like to make

+### The Project is not Responsive with small or medium devices this will be updated in future.